anamafla/anamafla/src/pages/blog/svg-and-react/index.en.md

 }
 ```

-And then we are going to include our <Face/> component in our App.
+And then we are going to include our <Face/> component in App.

 ```
 const App = () => {